LB123658/dark.mode/README.md

 # DarkMode
 Switch any website to dark mode.
-Simply paste the folowing code into the JavaScript console of any website to switch it to dark mode.
+Simply paste the folowing code into the JavaScript console of any website to switch it to dark mode.\
+_Reloading the site you use this on will turn off dark mode_
 ```
 var script = document.createElement("SCRIPT");
 script.src = "https://lb123658.github.io/dark.mode/app.js";